open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

   * An example of good commit title is: "update vi-configuration.md (fix #1530) (#1557)", where "1530" is the issue number and "1557" is pull request number.
   * Read more about [closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).

-Every time you merge a pull request, message the author on [Gitter chat](https://gitter.im/open-learning-exchange/chat), make sure you include a link to the pull request and commit id.
+Every time you merge a pull request, message the author on [Discord server](https://discord.gg/mtgGD4EnYW), make sure you include a link to the pull request and commit id.

 ### Standup Message

-Every time you work on OLE projects and issues, you should post the "[stand-up](https://en.wikipedia.org/wiki/Stand-up_meeting)" message in [our Gitter standup room](https://gitter.im/open-learning-exchange/standup) before you start working.
+Every time you work on OLE projects and issues, you should post the "[stand-up](https://en.wikipedia.org/wiki/Stand-up_meeting)" message in [our discord standup room](https://discord.gg/mtgGD4EnYW) before you start working.
 Use the following format:

 ```
 What did I achieve yesterday?